benjiec/tangle-coral/README.md

 Cluster outputs are summarized in `data/m00009_results/cluster.tsv`, and clustered FAA files are in `data/m00009_results/clusters`.

-Classification and clustering results -- i.e. how detected proteins match against KO HMM profiles and how Pfam domains map onto those proteins assigned to a KO -- can be visualized using Tableau.
-A template workbook that uses the classification output TSV and several downloaded data files (e.g.
-`genomes.tsv`, `ko.tsv`, and `Pfam-A.clans.tsv`), is `data/Protein
-Classification.twb`.

-### Generating Multi-Sequence Alignments

-To generate MSAs and PNGs that visualize the MSAs, run the following script.
-The `faa_dir` argument can be either the `data/m00009_results/faa` dir, or the `data/m00009_results/clusters` dir.
+### Generate MSA for each cluster

 ```
 # make sure Docker daemon is running
-./scripts/align/generate-msas m00009 <faa_dir>
+./scripts/align/generate-msas m00009 data/m00009_results/clusters
 ```

-This script creates the `data/m00009_results/alignments` dir and, for each input FAA file, generates a MSA FAA file, a PNG visualizing the MSA, and a HMM profile from the MSA.
+### Using results

+Classification and clustering results -- i.e. how detected proteins match against KO HMM profiles and how Pfam domains map onto those proteins assigned to a KO -- can be visualized using Tableau.
+Example workbooks, for m00009, are

+  * `data/Protein Classification.twb`: joins several TSV files and provides
+    global view into what species have what proteins for what pathway steps

+  * `data/Alignment.twb`: visualizes protein alignments for clusters position by position, with domain and ortholog annotations.

+    * This one is specific to a KO ID and requires a tabularized alignment output file

+      ```
+      PYTHONPATH=. python3 scripts/align/tabularize-alignment.py \
+         m00009 K00164 data/m00009_results/alignments/K00164.tsv
+      ```

+Also `needle/duckdb.py` shows how to use duckdb to join and query the TSV files.

 ### Other Scripts